ashleyalmay/Computer-Architecture/ls8/README.md

 Check the LS-8 spec for what the `MUL` instruction does.

-> Note: `MUL` is the responsiblity of the ALU, so it would be nice if your code
+> Note: `MUL` is the responsibility of the ALU, so it would be nice if your code
 > eventually called the `alu()` function with appropriate arguments to get the
 > work done.